echosa/echosa.github.io/_posts/2012-08-30-keep-mini-buffer-from-growing.md

 (setq resize-mini-windows nil)
 ```

 seems to do the trick.
-Note that its simply truncates whatever text is in the minibuffer, but I'm ok with that.
+Note that its simply truncates whatever text is in the minibuffer, but I'm OK with that.
 For now.